turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 render :show, :layout => 'top_story'
 ```

-Or turn off they layout system completely: [TODO: A tiny example of when/why you might want to do this one?]
+Or, maybe in response to an AJAX request, you might want to render the view template with no layout:

 ```ruby
 render :show, :layout => false